upenndigitalscholarship/jekyll-bokeh-gr/_pages/adultfiction.md

 Mystery/Crime/Detective genre category (color = grey).

-We used an algorithm called t-SNE and a presentation tool called Bokeh to visualize readers’ taste profiles as proximity or distance from one another.
+We used an algorithm called t-SNE and a presentation tool called Bokeh to visualize readers’ different taste profiles as standing at various Euclidean distances from one another.
 Mousing over a point reveals the breakdown of that reader’s fiction reading by genre.
-Points that are near to each other represent readers who like a similiar genre-mix of books, e.g. mostly historical fiction with some science fiction; points that are far apart represent readers whose genre preferences diverge.
+Points that are near to each other represent readers who like a similiar genre-mix of books, e.g. thye both might read mainly historical fiction with occasional works of science fiction.
 Points that are near to differently colored points correspond to readers who are relatively “omnivorous” in their consumption of fiction.
 Points surrounded exclusively by same-color points correspond to “univores,” readers who do not stray far from their one favored genre.
 The fact that